Capture of Béjaïa (1510): Background

-According to Leo the African, the city of Béjaïa was surrounded by an ancient wall and had has colleges where law and mathematics are taught, mosques, souks, and hospitals serving a population estimated at "8000 hearths”.
+According to Leo the African, the city of Béjaïa was surrounded by an ancient wall and had colleges where law and mathematics are taught, mosques, souks, and hospitals serving a population estimated at "8000 hearths”.

 Towards the end of the fifteenth century, Muslims were driven out of Spain by the Catholic Monarchs and took refuge in cities on the coast of North Africa such activities Oran, Algiers and Béjaïa.
 From these bases they organised corsair attacks from these places harassing the Spaniards and damaging their trade.
 In Béjaïa, Sultan Abdelaziz withdrew the commercial privileges enjoyed by the Catalan merchants in 1473.
 He also sent reinforcements to the Zayyanid rulers of Mers el-Kébir and Oran when they were attacked by the Spanish.

 In 1509, after the taking of Oran, Cardinal Cisneros commissioned Pedro Navarro, to seize several other places on the Algerian coast used by the corsairs.
 Navarro set sail for Béjaïa on 1 January 1510.
 On 5 January the squadron reaches the city.
 Spanish and Arab or Spanish sources diverge appreciably on several points concerning the battle that followed.